Danlinlin/Parallel-Programming/README.md

 ## Description

-The course contains 7 projects written in C++, some projects was run using bash scripts.
-OpenMp and OpenCL was practiced in these projects.
+The course is focused on practical application of C++ and includes a total of 7 projects.
+Some of the projects were executed using bash scripts, while others were designed to practice working with OpenMP and OpenCL technologies.